 3. Think and Grow Rich by Napoleon Hill

-Andrew Carnegie’s protege, Napoleon Hill, was one of the richest people who ever lived.
+Andrew Carnegie’s protege was one of the richest people who ever lived.
 This book’s masterpiece is the culmination of 20 years of research of several people who have accrued personal fortunes and perfectly organized shared characteristics they share.
 If you haven’t read it, don’t be put off by the fact that this is an older novel.

 Do it.

-In order to get rich, no matter what route you want to follow: being a broker, a value investor, a real estate pro, a chief executive, or maybe an entrepreneur, you must have the right mentality.
-This is Napoleon Hill ‘s top review of Thought and Grow Rich.
+To get rich, no matter what route you want to follow: being a broker, a value investor, a real estate pro, a chief executive, or maybe an entrepreneur, you must have the right mentality.
+This is Napoleon Hill’s top review of Thought and Grow Rich.

 4. Rich Dad Poor Dad by Robert Kiyosaki